-- Current EMT-Basic certification for at least one year - Successful waiver or completion of the Pre-Paramedic Short-Term Certificate - Proof of COMPASS testing - Application to the CBC Paramedic program and completion of acceptance interview
+- Current EMT-Basic certification for at least one year - Proof of attendance at a program information session - Proof of COMPASS testing with placement in Math and English - Application to the CBC Paramedic program and completion of acceptance interview

-Completion of the following classes with a minimum 2.0 GPA:
+Completion of the following classes or equivalent with a minimum 2.0 GPA:

-- BIOL& 241 Human A&P 1 w/ Lab

-- BIOL& 241L Human A&P 1 Lab

-- BIOL& 242 Human A&P 2 w/ Lab
+- BIOL& 241 Human A&P 1 w/ Lab - BIOL& 242 Human A&P 2 w/ Lab

-- BIOL& 242L Human A&P 2 Lab

-The EMS department also provides various continuing education opportunities for certified paramedics in the Southeastern Washington Region and Oregon.
+The EMS department also provides various continuing education opportunities for certified Paramedics in the Southeastern Washington Region and Oregon.
 A 48-hour refresher is provided as deemed necessary by community need, according to the requirements for National Registry Paramedic Certification.
 Workshops will also provide various Advanced Life Support continuing education opportunities as required or requested by community officials.
-(Fees for these courses will vary by time, subject material, and number of individuals attending.)
+(See HSCI.)